We use cookies. Read Privacy Policy

 Maildoso Cons

 🔴 Conservative Limits: We suggest sticking to 15 emails a day per box to keep your domains healthy for the long run.
-You are free to send more if you choose, but be aware that aggressive "blasting" is a fast track to burning your reputation.

 We analyzed 10,000 outbound campaigns to create the ultimate guide on the most common mistakes – it solves up to 80% of all deliverability problems (according to our clients).